yoninazarathy/one-on-epsilon-assets/blog/polygonal-numbers.md

 It is at this point, we can say “AHA!
 There is a pattern!”
 Consecutive triangular numbers have a difference of whole numbers (that differ by $1$).
 Consecutive square numbers have a difference of odd numbers (that differ by $2$).
 Now we see that consecutive pentagonal numbers have a difference of a sequence of numbers that differ by $3$.
 Could it be that this pattern extends to numbers associated with hexagons ($6$-sided), heptagons ($7$-sided), octagons ($8$-sided), and so on?
 Indeed, that is the case.

 If you can, try to verify some of the following results by drawing pictures of growing hexagons, heptagons, octagons, and by extrapolating.
-The result is the following table of numbers, with $p$ being the number of sides of the pentagon:
+The result is the following table of numbers, with $p$ being the number of sides of the polygon:

 | n |	p=3 |	p=4	|p=5 |p=6 | p=7 | p=8 | p=9 | p=10 | p=11 | p=12 |
 |---|------|-----|----|----|-----|-----|-----|-----|-------|-----|